Hobbies and interests

 WinnerBio

-Megan Wojciechowski is a Kettering Universtity Graduate with a B.S. in Mechanical Engineering and a minor in sustainability.
-As part of their mandatory co-op program, Megan started working at Mayco International, in Sterling Heights, MI on their hard trim team in October of 2020.
-Throughout her rotations there she has gained much experience in areas such as injection molded tooling, design, serviceability, quality, and more.
-In 2022, she took on the role of lead engineer on the upper trim program for the Lucid Air.
-Her undergraduate thesis regarding sustainability has been approved, and is under a 10-year NDA.
+Megan Wojciechowski is a Kettering University graduate with a B.S. in Mechanical Engineering and a minor in sustainability.
+As part of their mandatory co-op program, Megan started working on their hard trim team at Mayco International, in Sterling Heights, MI, in October 2020.
+Throughout her rotations, she has gained much experience in injection-molded tooling, design, serviceability, quality, and more.
+In 2022, she took on the lead engineer role on the Lucid Air's upper trim program.
+Her undergraduate thesis regarding sustainability has been approved and is under a 10-year NDA.

 Megan finished her coursework in March of 2024, a semester early, and was the president of Kettering University’s hockey club, public relations for Green Engineering Organization, secretary for the campus' Society of Plastics Engineers chapter, taught dance classes at the recreation center, competed in powerlifting competitions, and filled the role of an executive board member for Alpha Phi Fraternity on campus.

-She is now a FCG engineer at Ford Motor Company in Dearborn, MI.
+She is now an FCG PD engineer at Ford Motor Company in Dearborn, MI.

 Education